 John o' Groats Day Trip

 After meeting at Railway Terrace, you'll board your bus for your excursion to John o' Groats.
-The first stop will be Loch Fleet, a sea loch and nature reserve home to various birds and seals.
-Next, you'll visit the nearby village of Golspie, where you can stretch your legs and enjoy views of the North Sea beaches.
+The first stop will be Loch Fleet, a nature reserve home to various bird species and seals.
+Following Loch Fleet, you'll visit the village of Golspie, a place to stretch your legs and enjoy views of the North Sea beaches.

-Just outside Golspie, a stop at Dunrobin Castle will allow you to explore the castle's elegant rooms, gardens, and museum dedicated to ethnography and archaeology.
-Continuing north, you'll reach Wick, one of the oldest Viking settlements in the UK, where you will have free time to explore the historic center and enjoy a typical lunch (not included) while taking in views of Wick Bay.
+Continuing to Wick, one of the oldest Viking settlements in the UK, you will have free time to explore the historic center and enjoy a typical lunch (not included) with views of Wick Bay.

-Your journey back to Inverness will take around three hours, with brief stops at Dunbeath port and Brora for photo opportunities of the Scottish countryside.
-After 11 hours of exploring, you'll return to your starting point in Inverness.
+You will then return to Inverness, making brief stops at Dunbeath port and Brora for photos of the Scottish countryside.
+After a total of 11 hours, you'll arrive back in Inverness.

 Included